-Applicants are encouraged to consult an Admissions Counselor and Academic Advisor for a review of completed transfer units.
-Students will subsequently be given the listing of courses that will be needed to complete the bachelor's program.
+Upon acceptance applicants will receive assistance from a member of the Registrar Department.
+Students will subsequently be given the listing of courses needed to complete the bachelor's program via a degree plan.
 Given that students enter Sofia's bachelor's completion programs with a variety of previous college experiences, degree plans are created to meet each individual circumstance (in relation to degree requirements).
 Admitted students must complete a minimum of 48 quarter units while enrolled at Sofia to earn a bachelor's degree.